Facit

 In 1970, the company had reached its peak with more than 14,000 employees worldwide.
 In 1971, modern Japanese-made calculators started to seriously disrupt the industry, instantly making Facit's mechanical calculators obsolete.
 As a result, Facit went out of business virtually overnight.
 The general view on this failure is that Facit met its demise as a result of refusing to acknowledge the superiority of modern calculators, as well as an unwillingness to adapt and change accordingly, to meet the new demands from the market.
 Other reasons for this have been mentioned as well: for instance the inability to consolidate the R&D functions of acquired companies as well as limited R&D resources due to the relatively small size of Facit compared to its American counterparts.
 In Swedish business theory, this is called "the Facit trap" (Swedish: Facitfällan), inability to follow a technology shift, even if skill and money is available.
 Also in the mid 1970s Facit's designs were cloned in products such as the VK-2 in Soviet Union.

 Facit was sold to Electrolux in 1973.
 In 1983 it was again sold to Ericsson, and the production of a microcomputer was initiated.
-Over four years, the Facit home computer became popular in Sweden.
+Over four years, the Facit DTC 6500 home computer became popular in Sweden, though it was actually an OEM version of the ABC 800 manufactured by Luxor AB.
 It offered some innovative solutions with a version of BASIC as a programming language.
 However, the venture was not profitable and it was terminated in 1988.

+Facit-Addo imported many other early microcomputers to Europe, for example the Sharp MZ series.

 The company was subsequently divided between foreign owners.
 The remainder of the corporation known as Facit AB was finally terminated in 1998.